UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_end.md

 In this module you learned how to

-1. Use Bash to navigate the computer’s filesystem
+1. Use the shell to navigate the computer’s filesystem
 2. Creating new files and directories
 3. Move, copy, and delete files and directories
 4. Use "wildcards"